 At Taseko, we understand the shared value that mining brings.
 Our employees, the people living within the communities in which we operate, the Provincial and Federal Governments, and finally the Company all benefit from mining.
 Taseko’s investment in Gibraltar, as well as other potential projects, ensures this shared value continues.

-Currently Taseko employs approximately 650 employees.
-Roughly 93% of Taseko’s wages are paid to those living in Williams Lake, Quesnel, and 100 Mile House, which equates to about $63 million in annual wages.
+Currently Taseko-Gibraltar employs approximately 650 employees.
+Roughly 95% of Gibraltar’s wages are paid to those living in Williams Lake, Quesnel, and 100 Mile House, which equates to about $65 million in annual wages.

-These high paying, local jobs provide long-term benefits to the Cariboo-Chilcotin, which include (but are not limited to):
+These high paying, local jobs provide long-term benefits to the local community, which include (but are not limited to):

 - Increased local spending, in forms of residential and consumer goods

 - Increased residential property values

 - Maintaining population strength

 - Social program benefits; school, road, hospital upgrades